 - Your employer

-Members of your family might deal with your child’s diagnosis in different ways so try to keep talking about how you can support each other and your child.
+Your family and friends might deal with your child’s diagnosis in different ways.
+Try to keep talking about how you can support each other and your child.

 It might help to talk to your family and friends about your child’s condition and look at our information together.

-Your doctor can also help you with your own health.
+Your GP can also help you with your own health.
 It’s easy to forget about your own needs.
 But you’ll cope much better if you look after yourself mentally and physically.
 Mind has useful information on looking after yourself while caring for someone else.

 Your child may be referred to one or more specialist health care professionals by your GP.